 History of NCCN

 On January 31, 1995, a press conference was held to announce the creation of a national alliance to develop and institute standards of care for the treatment of cancer and perform outcomes research – and so the NCCN was born.
 With 13 original NCCN Member Institutions, the goal was to ensure delivery of high-quality, cost-effective services to people with cancer across the country.
 NCCN became a developer and promoter of national programs to facilitate the fulfillment of NCCN Member Institution missions in education, research, and patient care.
-Now an alliance of 23 of the world’s leading cancer centers, NCCN develops and communicates scientific, evaluative information to better inform the decision-making process between patients and physicians, ultimately improving patient outcomes.
+Now an alliance of 28 of the leading cancer centers, NCCN develops and communicates scientific, evaluative information to better inform the decision-making process between patients and physicians, ultimately improving patient outcomes.